eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Reporting and tracing
 *********************

-Cyclone DDS can produce highly detailed traces of all traffic and internal activities.
+Eclipse Cyclone DDS can produce highly detailed traces of all traffic and internal activities.
 It enables individual categories of information, as well as having a simple verbosity level that enables fixed sets of categories.